jimbateson/jamesbateson.co.uk/src/articles/strava-api-integration-part-1.md

 ## Requesting the correct authorisations for your app

-I'll be using a tool called \[Postman](https://www.postman.com/) in this article to build my requests.
+I'll be using a tool called \[Postman](https://www.postman.com/) in this article to build my request urls.